 editing software), it is safe to restrict the use (or even disable) the page

 file.
-It is also possible to move the paging file to a (faster) partition.
+It is also wise to move the paging file to a (faster) partition.

 Changing the paging file settings is discussed on the page about